cleburn/cleburn/README.md

 ## 🧭 What I'm About

 I spent years managing investment properties, leading sales teams, and building businesses.
 I got good at spotting patterns most people miss.
-Now I'm learning to code those insights into tools that work at scale.
+Now I'm learning to code those insights into tools tha[...]

 **Guiding principle:** Intelligence — human or artificial — is meant to serve people.